abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/multi_depots.rst

 ..  _cvrp_multi_depots:

-Multi-depots
+Multi-depots and vehicles
 =========================

 ..  only:: draft

     Some instances have different depots.
 This is not a problem for the RL.
 You can have as many depots as you want (within the limit of an ``int``).
 These depots can be starting, ending or starting and ending depots.
-Each problem in the RL is modeled with *routes*: each route starts at a depot, finishes at a depot and is serviced by one vehicle.
+Each problem in the RL is modelled with *routes*: each route starts at a depot, finishes at a depot and is serviced by one vehicle.
 The auxiliary graph used internally is constructed in such a way that every vehicle has its own starting and ending depots.

+    Each route and vehicle are in a one to one correspondence in the RL.
+They are represented by ``VehicleVar()`` variables and divided among several ``VehicleClass``\es.

 Problems with multi-depots
 ------------------------------